-e.
-If the student achieves the goals within the SMS period, or when personal issues are resolved, the student returns to normal training flow.
-If the student is unable to meet the specific goals of SMS or performance does not improve, the student shall progress to an FPC.
+h.
+If a student achieves their SMS goals within the SMS period, or when personal issues have been resolved, then the student is returned to the normal syllabus flow.
+If the student is unable to meet the specific goals of SMS, or performance does not improve, the student shall be referred to a Command-Directed FPC.